MTG/essentia/doc/sphinxdoc/composite_api.rst

 What is actually happening is that the part calling the std version of the key algorithm is quite small, and wouldn't warrant the creation of a new algorithm just for this purpose.
 So we decided to keep this inside the Key algorithm, as if it were not a composite.
-This is also the reason why the ``Sources`` are actually ``Sources``, because we need them for pushing the data through.
+This is also the reason why the sources are actually ``Sources``, as we need them for pushing the data through.
 If we had ``SourceProxies`` here, we wouldn't know where to attach them.

-When the scheduler tries to run the Key algorithm, this is then what happens:
+The following happens when the scheduler tries to run the Key algorithm:

 * the scheduler wants to run the Key algorithm, it is a composite
 * it looks at ``Key::declareProcessOrder()``; this contains 2 steps: